c4deszes/bike-line-protocol/docs/protocol/diagnostics.rst

 payload.
 Peripherals will in general wakeup on the line transitions, but it's important that peripherals already awake still sense valid messages coming in.

-Sleep
+Idle
 ~~~~~

-.. todo: idle might be a better name

-The request code ``0x0100`` is used to send all peripherals into sleep mode.
+The request code ``0x0100`` is used to send all peripherals into idle mode.
 This mode is selected
 by the body computer when the bicycle is found to be idle.
 No payload is provided.

-.. note:: The definition of sleep in microcontrollers is often equivalent to a reset state which is
-          not necessarily the case here.

 The peripheral is expected to continue operation when a wakeup is received, this also means that the
 ride continues therefore attributes stored for a ride should be recalled, e.g.: distance.